jay-khatri/jay-khatri.github.io/README.md

 ### `yarn start`
 This'll build the js bundle and serve it on a local port.

-### `yarn deploy`
+### `yarn build && git add/commit/push`
 This'll build the js bundle and creat new hashes for all static files.
+Then just upload to github :).